williamouyang/okta.github.io/_source/_docs/api/resources/apps.md

 > The application's [UserName Template](#username-template-object) defines the default username generated when a user is assigned to an application.

-If you attempt to assign a username or password to an application with an incompatible [Authentication Scheme](#authentication-schemes) you will receive the following error:
+If you attempt to assign a username or password to an application with an incompatible [Authentication Scheme](#authentication-schemes) you receive the following error:

 ~~~json
 {